-- ♣ Recovery Services are important to the member's recovery and wellness.
+Recovery Services are important to the member's recovery and wellness.
 The treatment community becomes a therapeutic agent through which members are empowered and prepared to manage their health and health care.
-Therefore, services must emphasize the member's central role in managing their health, use effective self-management support strategies, and organize internal and community resources to provide ongoing self-management support to members. - Recovery Services include individual and group counseling; recovery monitoring/substance abuse assistance (recovery coaching, relapse prevention, and peer-to-peer services); and case management (linkages to educational, vocational, family supports, community-based supports, housing, transportation, and other services based on need). - On-going assessment of Recovery Support services and a six-month review is provided to ensure medical necessity
+Therefore, treatment must emphasize the member's central role in managing their health, use effective self-management support strategies, and organize internal and community resources to provide ongoing self-management support to members.

+Recovery Services include individual and group counseling; recovery monitoring/substance abuse assistance (recovery coaching, relapse prevention, and peer-to-peer services); and case management (linkages to educational, vocational, family supports, community-based supports, housing, transportation, and other services based on need).